A powerful lion's roar

 Today it is estimated that about 25,000 African lions still live in the wild, down from 90,000 in 1970.
 The two biggest causes of this decline are habitat loss and conflict with humans.
 With growing human population pressure, there is less and less space and food available for lions.
 When they come near farms and attack livestock such as cows or goats, they are often killed to avoid harm.

-Did you know that more than4000 animal speciesare threatened with extinction?zooParc cooperates with approximately 325 European zoos to protect and preserve these species.
-Together we form the EAZA: the European Zoo Association.
-We work with international management programs, also called EEPs.
-EEP stands forEEAZAEx situProgram where Ex Situ means "outside the natural habitat.
-The Amur tigers at ZooParc are also part of an EEP.
-Each EEP is managed by a coordinator who maintains a herd book with data on a species and manages the zoo population.
-Together with a committee, the coordinator gives advice on which animals are allowed to have offspring together, whether animals should move to other zoos to do so, and if so, to which ones.
-The chance of healthy offspring and thus keeping the species alive is greatest this way.
-On the signs in ZooParc you can recognize animals with an EEP by the logo of a rhino and her calf.
+The status of the African lion is vulnerable; the lions in ZooParc are also part of an EEP.
+Each EEP has a coordinator who maintains a studbook of species data and manages the zoo population.
+This means that the coordinator, together with a committee, gives advice on which animals are allowed to have offspring together and whether animals need to move to another zoo to do so.
+This way, the chance of healthy offspring and thus keeping the species alive is the highest.
+On the signs in ZooParc, you can recognise animals with an EEP by the logo of a rhino and her calf.

 ZooParc contributes to nearly thirty conservation projects worldwide through the Wildlife Foundation.
 Protection of the African lion is also an important part of these initiatives.
 Every year, the Namibian Lion Trust receives a donation from the Wildlife Foundation, which focuses on the protection of lions in Namibia, around Etosha National Park.